sw478/multidimensional-sudoku/README.md

 ![seppuku](images/sudoku_seppuku.png)

+## unistd_io.h

+Create a file of this name that includes io.h if running on windows or unistd.h if on linux

 ## logic

 Given a list of coordinates for an exact cover matrix, solution(s) are found by finding a set of disjoint rows with coordinates that